90 Participants Needed

 The trial information does not specify whether participants need to stop taking their current medications.

-Is donor human milk safe for infants?
+What prior data suggests that donor human milk is safe for full-term infants?

 MB